-Martinez, Dolores and Mukharji, Projit B., eds.
-(2008) Football: from England to the World.
+Martinez, Dolores and Mukharji, Projit B., (eds.), (2008) Football: from England to the World.
 London: Taylor & Francis.

-Rodriquez, Maria and Ackermann, Peter and Martinez, Dolores, eds.
-(2007) Pilgrimage and spiritual quests in Japan.
+Rodriquez, Maria and Ackermann, Peter and Martinez, Dolores, (eds.), (2007) Pilgrimage and spiritual quests in Japan.
 London: Routledge.

-Martinez, Dolores, ed.
-(2007) Japanese Culture and Society.
+Martinez, Dolores, (ed.), (2007) Japanese Culture and Society.
 London: Routledge.

-Martinez, Dolores (2006) 'When uchi becomes soto.'
+Martinez, Dolores (2006) 'When uchi becomes soto'.
 In: Hendry, Joy, (ed.), Dismantling the East-West Divide.
-Curzon, Routledge, UK.
+London: Curzon, Routledge, UK.

-Martinez, Dolores (2005) 'On the "Nature" of Japanese Culture, or, Is There a Japanese Sense of Nature?'
+Martinez, Dolores (2005) 'On the "Nature" of Japanese Culture, or, Is There a Japanese Sense of Nature?'.
 In: Robertson, J., (ed.), A Companion to the Anthropology of Japan.
-Blackwell, pp. 185-200.
+Malden, Massachusetts: Blackwell, pp 185-200.

-Martinez, Dolores (1998) 'Redefining Kuzaki: ritual, belief and cho boundaries.'
+Martinez, Dolores (1998) 'Redefining Kuzaki: ritual, belief and cho boundaries'.
 In: J, ed, (ed.), Interpreting Japanese Society.
-Routledge, pp. 213-221.
+Abingdon: Routledge, pp 213-221.

-Martinez, Dolores (1997) 'Burlesquing Knowledge: Japanese quiz shows and models of knowledge.'
+Martinez, Dolores (1997) 'Burlesquing Knowledge: Japanese quiz shows and models of knowledge'.
 In: M, eds, (ed.), Rethinking Visual Anthropology.
-Yale, pp. 105-119.
+New Haven: Yale, pp 105-119.

-Martinez, Dolores (1996) 'The tourist as deity: ancient continuities in Modern Japan.'
+Martinez, Dolores (1996) 'The tourist as deity: ancient continuities in Modern Japan'.
 In: T, ed, (ed.), The Tourist Image.
-Wiley, pp. 163-178.
+Hoboken, NJ: Wiley, pp 163-178.